EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune to Non-Magical Damage (23)

-{% hint style="info" %}
+!!! info
       Immune to Non-Magical Damage, denoted by special attack 23 or "W" (old code), prevents the NPC from being damaged by weapons that are not magical.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |